Pcccc1/VSGNet/README.md

 This repository is the official implementation of VSGNet.

 # Paper
-_Vision Foundation Model Guided Multi-modal Fusion Network for Remote Sensing Semantic Segmentation_ has submitted to _Journal of Selected Topics in Applied Earth Observations and Remote Sensing_
+_Vision Foundation Model Guided Multi-modal Fusion Network for Remote Sensing Semantic Segmentation_ has been accepted by _Journal of Selected Topics in Applied Earth Observations and Remote Sensing_ [Link](https://ieeexplore.ieee.org/document/10909146)

 # Introduction
 Framework overview